devaliuz/HoudiniSafe/README.md

-Sure, here’s a draft for a `README.md` file that introduces your project, describes its capabilities, and provides usage instructions.
-Feel free to adjust the content to better fit the specifics of your project.

----

 # HoudiniSafe

 **HoudiniSafe** is a secure file encryption and decryption tool designed to help users protect their sensitive files and folders.
 With a user-friendly interface and powerful encryption algorithms, HoudiniSafe ensures that your data remains confidential and secure.